BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 This works using overprovisioning pods which request resources without doing anything (docker image: `k8s.gcr.io/pause`).
 Those pods are also using a low PriorityClass (-10), lower than our apps.

-This trick is the whole magic of this overprovisioning: we reserve space until API needs it.
-When we need it, we free up this space by expelling overprovisioning pods (lower priority) and the expelled pods change their state to `Unschedulable`.
-Pods on `Unschedulable` state force the cluster-autoscaler to add nodes.
+This trick is the whole magic of this overprovisioning: we request space that can be reclaimed anytime and very quickly.
+When an app needs it, the Scheduler will free up this space by expelling overprovisioning pods (of lower priority) because the cluster doesn't have enough free space.
+The expelled pods then change their state to `Pending` with the `Reason: Unschedulable` because we just filled the cluster with higher priority pods from the app.
+Presence of `Pending` Pods with `Unschedulable` reason trigger the cluster-autoscaler to add nodes.

 We follow the efficiency of this overprovisioning with these Prometheus expressions: